garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 Originally I used unittest but recently switched over to use pytest.
 I find it a lot cleaner to use and the tests are easier to read.

-The code for this post can be found at https://github.com/garybake/pyspark_pytest
+The code for this post can be found on [github](https://github.com/garybake/pyspark_pytest)

 # Basic pytest